MIDAP

 Florida

-High-risk population zones
+High-risk and underserved population zones

 Dr. Pooya Khanmohammad Beigi

+Dermatologist, researcher, and founder of MARI.
 Leading international initiatives focused on improving diagnostic accuracy and healthcare outcomes.

 Future Vision